SamUndefined/tabie/content/posts/the-society-we-choose-to-live-in.md

 tabiealissa@gmail.com if you notice anything to the point where it doesn’t make sense.

 Thank you for taking the time to read this but I truly hope this motivated you to acted today.
-Much like my shirt says “ be the change you wish to see in the world” -Gandi
+Much like my shirt says “ be the change you wish to see in the world” -Gandhi

 ...